opiter09/FF1-FFC-Chunk-Manager/README.md

 Also for CrystalTiles 2, insert the file as follows:
 1. Load your ROM into it, then go to Tools -> NDS File System.
 2. For convenience, click View a list of -> Directory to show files inside folders instead of in one gigantic list.
 3. Scroll to your file, left click to select it, and then right click, press Import, and choose your edited file.
+If a popup appears talking about how the file is too small, just press "Ok," and don't worry about it.
-Once that is done, quit out of the sub-menu.
+4. Once that is done, quit out of the sub-menu.
-4. Now save the ROM.
+5. Now save the ROM.
 CrystalTile2 is weird, so if the Save option in the File menu is greyed-out, you will have to save by trying to quit and clicking No to cancel, then quitting for real (which entails clicking Yes twice).

 Credits to jianminyong for generating the very first name table used here, FFC attack names.
 And also, of course, for working out the compression of this game, without which none of this would be possible.

+PS: When it comes to text, you're honestly better just using Carbonizer (https://github.com/simonomi/carbonizer) for that these days.
+The text splitters will remain up here, however, both for historical purposes, and in case you need them to figure out which messages refer to what.